Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 - Non-routable domain suffixes: We generally recommend that you avoid a non-routable domain name suffix, such as contoso.local.
 The .local suffix isn't routable and can cause issues with DNS resolution.

-You can use the root DNS name for your Azure AD DS managed domain, but you may need to create some additional DNS records for other services in your environment.
+You may need to create some additional DNS records for other services in your environment, or conditional DNS forwarders between existing DNS name spaces in your environment.
 For example, if you run a webserver that hosts a site using the root DNS name, there can be naming conflicts that require additional DNS entries.

-In these tutorials and how-to articles, the custom domain of aadds.contoso.com is used as a short example.
-In all commands, specify your own domain name, which may include a unique prefix.
+In these tutorials and how-to articles, the custom domain of aaddscontoso.com is used as a short example.
+In all commands, specify your own domain name.

 The following DNS name restrictions also apply:

 - Domain prefix restrictions: You can't create a managed domain with a prefix longer than 15 characters.
-The prefix of your specified domain name (such as contoso in the contoso.com domain name) must contain 15 or fewer characters.
+The prefix of your specified domain name (such as aaddscontoso in the aaddscontoso.com domain name) must contain 15 or fewer characters.

 - Network name conflicts: The DNS domain name for your managed domain shouldn't already exist in the virtual network.
 Specifically, check for the following scenarios that would lead to a name conflict: